mikethiessen/hockey-podcast/config/podcast-guidelines.md

 Each episode should follow this segment order (adjustable via `config/segments.md`):

 1. **Cold Open** (~30 sec) — Casey's very first line always welcomes listeners to the show by name (e.g. "Welcome to Ice & Easy!" — vary the exact phrasing episode to episode) — this opening line plays under the tail of the intro music, so it needs to work as a clean opener on its own.
 What Casey and Gord lead on immediately after that welcome is NOT fixed — see `variety-guidelines.md` §2 for choosing the final score, penalty tone, an assist chain, etc. based on what's most distinctive in tonight's game, rather than the score by default.
-2. **Game Recap** (~30 sec) — Who scored, who assisted, how the game unfolded.
+2. **Game Recap** (~20 sec) — Who scored, who assisted, how the game unfolded.
 Keep this about *what happened and who was involved*, not a period-by-period or clock-time-by-clock-time recitation — only call out a specific time if it's genuinely part of the story (a last-minute goal, a rapid flurry, a third-period collapse).
 3. **Player Spotlight** (~60 sec) — Pick 1-2 standout performers from the stats.
 Can be positive or negative.
-4. **The Gord Corner** (~30 sec) — Gord gives his "tactical analysis."
-See `hosts.md`'s running gag for how and when he suggests something that would violate ASHL rules — it should come from a real opening in tonight's game, not appear automatically every episode.
+4. **The Gord Corner** (~20 sec) — Gord gives his "tactical analysis."
 5. **Season Storylines** (~60-90 sec) — The heart of the show's long-term identity.
 Use real, computed season stats (points leaders, active streaks, frequent scoring connections, penalty trends) to build a storyline, not just a one-off recap of tonight.
 Be creative in *how* a real stat gets presented — but never state a number that isn't in the provided season stats data.
 6. **Closing Take** (~30 sec) — Casey's optimistic outlook for next game.
 Gord's grumbling counterpoint.
 7. **Next Game Preview** (~20 sec) — Date, time, and opponent for the next scheduled game.
 If we've already played this opponent this season, recap the last meeting using real data.
 See `segments.md` for full rules — this segment is skipped entirely if there's no game left on the schedule.